 Doctors at NYU Langone’s Perlmutter Cancer Center stay involved in your follow-up care for head and neck cancer.
 Our doctors may see you every month during the first year after treatment; every 2 months during the second year; every 3 months during the third year; and every 6 to 12 months in the fourth and fifth years.
 During these appointments, your doctor may perform imaging tests, such as CT, MRI, or PET scans, to ensure the cancer has not returned.

-Our experts also offer rehabilitation services, supportive care, integrative medicine, and psychological support.
+Our experts also offer rehabilitation services, supportive care, integrative health, and psychological support.

 Speech and Swallowing Support